Venus, Adonis and Cupid

+Annibale Carracci (1560–1609) and Caravaggio were among the most influential artists of their time, who through their artistic styles led to the transition from Mannerism to Baroque.
+Annibale Carracci and his brother Agostino established an academy of art called Accademia degli Incamminati, which pioneered the development of Bolognese Painting.

 Mythology

 The myth of Venus and Adonis was first told in Ovid's Metamorphosis: Book X. This is the most widely accepted version of the myth.
 Adonis was a handsome young man, more beautiful than even the Gods, although his creation was from an incestuous union.
 Venus was playing with her son Cupid in the woods and was punctured in the chest by one of his arrows.
 The wound was deeper than she thought, and before it healed she witnessed Adonis.
 She immediately fell passionately in love with him and forgot about her other lovers and her life on Olympus.
 She followed him and helped him with his hunting, dressing like Diana.
 She warned him that "bravery is unsafe when faced with the brave.
 Do not be foolish, beware of endangering me, and do not provoke the creatures nature has armed, lest your glory is to my great cost."
 When Venus left by her swans to the skies, Adonis provoked a wild boar and was killed.
 She fled to his aid but was too late so she turned his blood into a flower, which would bloom each year to remind her of her grief and their love.